Koshin0/Koshin0/README.md

 Cloud
 -----

-☁️ Cloud Engineer navigating the digital skies with a passion for diverse projects and a Python-powered compass! 🐍 Excited about architecting scalable, efficient solutions in the cloud ecosystem. 🚀 A perpetual learner, constantly embracing new skills and challenges
+☁️ Cloud Engineer navigating through tech with a passion for diverse projects and a Python-powered compass! 🐍 Excited about architecting scalable, efficient solutions in the cloud ecosystem. 🚀 A perpetual learner, constantly embracing new skills and challenges

 * 🌍  I'm based in London
 * 🧠  I'm learning Python ans AWS